-Holualoa Art Village
+Evening – Holualoa Art Village

 After relaxing for a couple of hours back at your accommodations (or even at one of the South Kohala Coast beaches if you can fit it in), drive the short drive up the mountain to Holualoa, a small but vibrant arts village that is full of galleries and shops.

-Day Four – South
+Hawaii Itinerary Day Four

 Day Four will take you to one of the least visited parts of the island, the South.
 Along with hiking to one of the world’s only green sand beaches, and maybe cliff diving if you are game, you will also have lunch at a Hawaiian icon – Punalu’u Bake Shop – as well as spending the afternoon at the beautiful black sand Punalu’u beach which is well known for its basking turtles.

-South Point and Papakōlea Green Sand Beach
+Morning – Papakōlea Green Sand Beach

 Get an early start for the drive to South Point, also known as Ka Lae.
-Rugged South Point is the southernmost point of the Big Island of Hawaii and of the 50 United States, and is worth visiting for one big reason: The Papakōlea green sand beach.
+Rugged South Point is the southernmost point of the Big Island of Hawaii and of the 50 United States, and is worth visiting for one big reason: The Papakōlea Green Sand Beach.